Robotic Incisional Hernia Repair / Robotic TAR (Transversus Abdominis Release) in NYC

 Just before your operation, you will be given an anesthetic to minimize any discomfort.
 Then, your doctor will make very small incisions in the hernia location through which the robotic tool is inserted.
 Using the robotic arms, your doctor is able to make precise revisions to your abdominal wall and herniated area, which are much more pinpointed than with regular human surgery.
 The major advantage of a robotic repair of an incisional hernia is that the muscles outside the hernia defect can be mobilized in order to completely close the defect, giving a significant cosmetic post-operative advantage.
 Though this can be done through open surgery, the incisions and post-operative recovery are dramatically longer, with increased risk of wound-related issues.
 In both procedures synthetic materials may be used to buttress the repair, minimizing post-operative recurrence.

 Robotic incisional hernia operations reduce the recovery time and decrease incisional scarring when compared with the same open procedure.
-Speak with Dr. Reiner for more details about your procedure and what to expect after surgery.

 The benefits of undergoing robotic incisional hernia repair surgery with Dr. Mark Reiner include: